Kuka in Chad

 Introduction / History

 During the 1400s, the state of Yao was founded by the Bilala.
 The culture and language of the Bilala, unlike those of the other groups, are of Arab origin.
 However, the Bilala have mixed so much with the Kuka and the Medogo over the centuries that they are included as a Lisi subgroup.
 In fact, they now speak a Kuka dialect.
-All of the groups speak Sara-Baguirmi languages, which are mutually understandable.
+All Lisi groups speak Sara-Baguirmi languages, which are mutually understandable.
 Arabic is also spoken as a trade language.
 During the 1600s, the Bilala conquered the Kuka and settled on their land.
 Today, they remain the largest and most politically dominant group.
+It is still helpful to understand each of the Lisi groups separately.
+One of these is the Kuka.

 What Are Their Lives Like?

-The Lisi live in compact villages, each of which is run by a local chief or headman.
-The chief and the village elders are in charge of settling disputes between the villagers.
-The rural Lisi live in round huts which have mud-brick or mat walls and cone-shaped, thatch roofs.
-In the larger towns, the dwellings are also made of mud-brick, but they have flat roofs made of beaten earth.
+The Kuka live in compact villages, each of which is run by a local chief or headman.
+The chief and the village elders oversee settling disputes between the villagers.
+The rural Lisi live in round huts which have mudbrick or mat walls and cone-shaped, thatch roofs.
+In the larger towns, the dwellings are also made of mudbrick, but they have flat roofs made of beaten earth.
 The villages consist of several fenced-in, rectangular compounds.
-Each compound contains a number of huts belonging to an extended family.
+Each compound contains several huts belonging to an extended family.

 Polygyny (the practice of having multiple wives) is common among the Lisi.
 However, according to Islamic law, no man may have more than four wives.
 The first wife has a privileged status and is considered the "chief" among the others.
 Each additional wife has her own hut where her children will live with her until they are old enough to live on their own.